 - Make sure that the product people have the authority and autonomy they need to succeed in their jobs.
 Individuals who manage products should have full-stack ownership and be empowered to make not only tactical product decisions but also strategic ones.
 Additionally, ensure that the products are loosely coupled so that they can be effectively progressed and not held back by dependencies.

 - Set clear expectations and agree on specific, measurable, and outcome-based goals.
 Having well-defined roles in place will help you with this, as I’ll discuss below.

 - Hold people accountable to meet the agreed goals.
 Use, for example, the CEDAR model and appreciative inquiry techniques to offer feedback in the right way and help people get back on track.

 - Develop the individuals on the team.
 Help them get better at product management and grow as product professionals.
-This includes acquiring new skills and deepening existing ones—depending on the specific role the person plays.
-You might achieve this by mentoring and coaching the individuals as well as recommending suitable training courses.
-Don’t forget to capture the learning and development measure, for example, on a learning roadmap.
+You might achieve this by having regular one-on-one meetings, mentoring and coaching the individuals as well as recommending suitable training courses.
+Don’t forget to capture the learning and development measures, for example, on a learning roadmap.

 - Establish clear career paths to retain team members and show them how they can advance their careers.
-For instance, someone might start as a feature owner, then take on the Scrum product owner role, next become a portfolio manager and finally a head of product.
+For instance, someone might start as an associate product manager, then move into a junior and subsequently into a senior product manager role, next become a portfolio manager and finally a head of product.

 - Encourage a growth mindset and create a failure-tolerant environment where experiencing setbacks and making mistakes is seen as a necessary part of learning new skills as well as bringing new products and features to live.
 One way to do this is to share failure experiences from your career.